But now thus says the Lord,

 Name Tag Sunday

 This just one in a series of Name Tag Sunday weekends that the ministry will host each year.
-Light refreshments will be served after the Saturday Vigil Mass and the Sunday evening Mass in the Gathering Space and of course coffee and donut at Social Hour in the Church Hall after both Sunday Masses to provide parishioners an opportunity to socialize and get to know each other.
+Coffee and donuts will be served at Social Hour in the Church Hall after both Sunday Masses to provide parishioners an opportunity to socialize and get to know each other.

 Are you feeling called to serve in this new ministry?
 Join us in building community among our parish faithful.
 Volunteers are need to help at the Name Tag Welcome Table before Mass and at the reception after Mass.